Cappuccino Incident During Bunkering

 The ship’s crew and surveyor need to be alert during bunkering and check for the following signs:

-- Signs of froth/foam on the surface of the fuel in the barge tanks during opening gauge
+- Signs of froth/foam on the surface of the fuel in the barge tanks during the opening gauge

 - Excessive bubbles on the sounding tape prior to, during and after bunkering